proinsias/proinsias.github.io/_posts/2021/2021-04-26-macos-how-to-validate-your-filevault-recovery-key.md

 ---
 layout: single
-title: "MacOS: How to validate your FileVault Recovery Key"
+title: 'MacOS: How to validate your FileVault Recovery Key'
+excerpt: Do a dry run from the Terminal
 date: 2021-04-26 16:57
-modified: 2021-04-26 16:57
+modified: 2022-11-02 16:57
 categories: til
 tags:
     - filevault
     - macos
     - til
 ---

 I'm a big fan of keeping my laptop drive encrypted using macOS' [FileVault](https://support.apple.com/en-us/HT204837).